 You will report to the CEO and you will be actively involved in all of our sales efforts, company profit planning, forecasting, as well as systems and process implementations.
 This is an exciting and dynamic role and we want a capable, passionate leader.
 READ MORE>>>>>>

 Are you marketing and promoting your job search?

 Hundreds of corporate recruiters from Colorado's top companies regularly troll the Jobseeker Profile section of Andrew Hudson's Jobs List searching for new talent.
 This feature provides job seekers with a unique and affordable way to easily market their skills, talents and experiences to the metro area's top companies that are actively looking for new talent.

+Employers and recruiters from throughout Colorado are looking to AH Jobs List Jobseeker Profiles to identify talent for their organization.
 Jobseeker Profiles result in connections, calls, interviews and job offers from employers.

 If you are a job seeker, click here and post your profile today where thousands of employers from around the state will be able to see what you have to offer.
 Nonprofit of the Week:

 If you read the Denver Post on Friday, you might have seen an article entitled, "Colorado arts group that get it right."
 Leading the list was El Sistema, a local nonprofit organization that is bringing music education to underserved students.

 El Sistema is looking for an Executive Director on AH Jobs List!
 Read more about this amazing organization and the job below.

 Our Purpose: El Sistema Colorado (ESC) is part of a visionary world movement transforming the lives of children and their communities through music; a new model for social change.
 Our mission is to empower children by providing an intensive music program that teaches the importance of teamwork, promotes self-confidence, and instills the value of social responsibility.